 Quick PC Case Shopping Tips

 - Figure out what parts you have/want first.
-Aesthetics are important, but before you get to that, you’ll want to know what motherboard, graphics card, and cooler you’ll be using, plus how many drives you’ll want to install.
-This will dictate the size and shape of the cases you should be considering.
+Before prioritizing looks, you’ll want to know what motherboard, graphics card, and cooler you’ll be using, plus how many drives you’ll want to install.
+This will dictate the size of the cases to consider.

-- Cooling is key, especially in small cases or with lots of components.
+- Cooling is key, especially in small cases.
 Airflow is important in choosing the best PC case, especially when it comes to high-end components in tight spaces.
-Check our cooler reviews for our cooling test results before buying, and remember that cases with tempered-glass fronts and tops often restrict airflow and may require additional fans.
+Check our cooler reviews for our cooling test results before buying, and remember that cases with glass fronts and tops restrict airflow and may need extra fans.

 - Choose a chassis that you like to look at.
-Unless you don’t care about aesthetics at all and are going to shove your new system far under your desk, it's likely to spend lots of time in your peripheral vision.
+Your case of choice is likely to spend lots of time in your peripheral vision.
 Don’t forget to check airflow and that your parts will fit.
-But after that, find something that appeals to you visually, whether that be a glass-enclosed rainbow of RGB LEDs, or a simple black box with smooth lines and lots of top-mounted USB ports.
-There are tons of case options out there.
-You should take the time to find one that appeals to you visually.
+But after that, find something that appeals to you visually.
+Take the time to find a case that appeals to you visually.